-Obviously, in Model 1 the number of decision variables is less than the number of constraints, while in Model 2 the situation is the opposite.
-For Model 2, the numbers of decision variables and constraints representing the compositions depend on the number of nodes eliminated from the transition graphs, and thus also on the objective function used.
+Obviously, in Model 1, the number of decision variables is less than the number of constraints, while in Model 2, the situation is the opposite.
+The latter is due to the large number of potential compositions per trip.

+For Model 2, the numbers of decision variables and constraints representing the compositions depend on the number of nodes eliminated from the transition graphs and, thus, also on the objective function used.
 The values in Table 1 are average values observed in our computational experiments.